-Meghan Hausler joined Baker McKenzie's Dallas office in 2011.
-She is a member of Baker McKenzie’s North America Litigation Practice Group and Global Antitrust Practice Group.
+Meghan Hausler is a litigator in Baker McKenzie’s Dallas office.
+She is a member of Baker McKenzie's North America Litigation and Government Enforcement Practice Group and Global Antitrust Practice Group.

-Meghan is a litigator, regularly representing clients in a variety of litigation, arbitration and administrative matters before state and federal courts, federal and state administrative agencies, and self-regulated organizations such as FINRA.
-Her experience includes class action defense, compliance issues, securities fraud, state and federal antitrust claims, negligence, breach of contract and breach of fiduciary duty.
+Meghan’s practice focuses on securities litigation, antitrust litigation, and complex commercial litigation.
+She regularly represents clients in a variety of litigation, arbitration and administrative matters before state and federal courts, federal and state administrative agencies, and self-regulated organizations such as FINRA.
+She has experience with state and federal antitrust claims, federal and state securities fraud class claims, derivative claims, class action defense and compliance issues.
+She also regularly represents clients in commercial litigation involving claims of negligence, breach of contract and breach of fiduciary duty.

 Representative Legal Matters